 Order Placing Chatbot

 3. What Type of Bot Do You Require?

 While the function of every chatbot is driven by the need to drive conversations on websites, the way they achieve their goals is different.
 There are different kinds of chatbots having varied costs.

 a.
 Rule-based Chatbots

 Think of a rule-based chatbot as a decision tree formulated in the form of conversation.
 Rule-based chatbots have a predetermined flow.
 The user is made to choose an option to take the conversation further so that it doesn't deviate from the flow or the rules assigned to each question.

 An AI chatbot possesses machine learning capabilities and is programmed via an NLP (Natural Language Processing) engine.
 AI chatbot converses with users by understanding the intent of the question and provides answers based on the intent.
 With time, AI chatbots get better at recognizing the intent and learn to give out accurate answers to customer queries.

-It’s unnecessary for your chatbot to be rule-based or an AI chatbot.
+It’s not necessary for your chatbot to be either a rule-based chatbot or an AI chatbot.
 It can be a combination of both.
 Rule-based and AI chatbots are at different ends of the spectrum.
 Hybrid chatbots are a way to combine them to leverage the benefits of both.

 Such chatbots have some rule-based tasks and an understanding of intent and context.
 It allows you to add AI elements only where you require them.